 On June 14, 2017, a fire broke out in a 24-storey residential tower block in North Kensington in London, claiming the lives of 72 people (according to official reports) and leaving survivors and families of the deceased distraught, confused, and searching for answers.
-As we approach the third anniversary of the Grenfell Tower tragedy, the fight for justice for its victims still continues.
+As we approach the fourth anniversary of the Grenfell Tower tragedy, the fight for justice for its victims still continues.
 Below is the information needed for those looking to understand what's happening in relation to the Grenfell disaster now, as well as a timeline of events from June 2017 to the present day.

 A public inquiry into the disaster was first announced by then-Prime Minister Theresa in June 2017, and opened September 2017.
 Procedural hearings were held in December 2017 and May 2018 and, also in May 2018, commemorative hearings were held in which relatives and survivors paid tribute to those who had died.
 In June 2018, evidence hearings began.
 The inquiry was split into Phase One and Phase Two.

 Phase One began on June 4, 2018, and attempted to discover what actually happened on the night of the fire.
 Phase Two began in January 28, 2020, and sought to determine the underlying causes for the fire, particularly in relation to the safety of the building.
 The hearings were suspended in March 2020 due to COVID-19, but resumed on July 6, with strict social distancing rules in place.
+On April 19, 2021, seven survivors of the fire testified to the Grenfell inquiry about how they were treated by the Royal Borough of Kensington and Chelsea (RBKC) and its tenant management organisation (TMO).

 Recent discussions around race and systemic racism in the UK have often pointed to the Grenfell tragedy to exemplify the problem in action.
 The fire disproportionately affected minority ethnic communities, and highlighted issues of institutional racism in the UK, which lawyers of victims asked to be investigated.
 The inquiry was also led by Sir Martin Moore-Bick, a retired judge (and a white man) whom those in the community were worried would whitewash the investigation.
 A more diverse panel has since been assembled.